lxylxy123456/algorithms/README.rst

 algorithms
 ==========
-Personal implementation of some algorithms in "Introduction to Algorithms", third edition
+Personal implementation of some algorithms in ``Introduction to Algorithms'', third edition

 Contents